suriyun-production/mmorpg-kit-docs/docs/pages/_generating/game-data/_entity-movement-selection.md

 ## 3D Entity Movement

-*   **Rigid Body Entity Movement** If you planned to make your character to move by rigidbody system, which your character will be able to jump, use this entity movement.
+*   **Rigid Body Entity Movement** If you planned to make your character to move by rigidbody system which your character will be able to jump, use this entity movement.
+This is the newer version which implement [Open Character Controller](https://github.com/Unity-Technologies/Standard-Assets-Characters) for movement which limit slope is working.
+*   **Legacy Rigid Body Entity Movement** If you planned to make your character to move by rigidbody system which your character will be able to jump, use this entity movement.
+This is the old version of rigid body entity movement which limit slope not working yet.
 *   **Nav Mesh Entity Movement** If you planned to make your character to move by nav mesh system, use this entity movement.

 ## 2D Entity Movement